 Any derivative work based on a work under the Authoright License can only be licensed under Authoright.
-This does not apply to collections, where Authorighted work is included.
+This does not apply to collections where Authorighted work is included.

-The license allows a author or group of authors to use any set of laws to support Authoright.
-Those may be openly listed in the Authoright signature, if so desired.
-For example: Authoright (First Amendment to the United States of America Constitution; Copyright, United States of America; Commonwealth, California)<years><names>
+The license allows an author to use any set of laws and contracts to support Authoright.
+These may be openly listed in an Authoright notice.
+For example, Authoright (First Amendment to the United States of America Constitution; Copyright, United States of America; Commonwealth, California)

 Submitted on Mon, 09/22/2008 - 17:01 — by Anatoly